Your book title might not seem like much. Just a few words on the cover. No big deal, right?

 I just can not get behind that idea.

-Book Titles: Italics, Underlined, And Quotation Marks
+Book Titles: Italics, Underlined, and Quotation Marks

 This is a little tangential to the subject at hand, but I think it’s worth a quick note.
 Let’s say your primary character is a reader and you want to mention some books they’ve read.
 Is it Great Expectations or Great Expectations or “Great Expectations”?

 Bottom line; it depends.
-If you’re adhering to style guide, that should dictate how you mention other books in your content.
+If you’re adhering to a style guide, that should dictate how you mention other books in your content.
 And that may vary.

-But these examples are highly technical and more relevant to academics.
+However, these examples are highly technical and more relevant to academics.
 For fiction authors, you can really decide for yourself.
 Think about the fonts you’re using and other formatting choices to be sure the title stands out.
 And be consistent!

 Good Book Title Ideas